 Hospital Wireless Nurse Call

-Visiplex’s solution to YKHC’s requirements consisted of a VS4810 wireless paging base station for the main office, 5 CT-155 wireless, Pull Cord Stations, 5 CT-157 wireless, Pull Stations for the restrooms, and 10 VNS2710 wireless, Corridor Dome Lights for room identification.
+Visiplex’s solution to YKHC’s requirements consisted of a VS4810 wireless paging base station for the main office, five CT-155 wireless pull-cord stations, five CT-157 wireless Pull Stations for the restrooms, and ten VNS2710 wireless Corridor Dome Lights for room identification.

 The system VS4810 base station is designed to receive all calls from the pull stations.
-It sends a radio signal to activate the appropriate corridor dome light, all while keeping log data of activities.
+It sends a radio signal to activate the appropriate corridor dome light, all while maintaining a log of activities.

-The proposed system is fully wireless, eliminating costly wiring between different facility areas and needing only an AC outlet for each controller.
-The cost of the complete system was approximately $5,600.
+The proposed system is fully wireless, eliminating the need for costly wiring between different facility areas and requiring only an AC outlet for each controller.

 THE RESULTS